Disclosure: This article is written for entertainment purposes only and should not be construed as financial or any other type of professional advice.

 Graham also pays attention to price-earnings ratios.
 But he argues that pinpointing the exact timing of a market peak or correction is nearly impossible.
 In terms of actionable advice, Graham suggests the possibility of taking action after such a fall (or rise) happens.
 He discourages investors from plotting and executing trades by anticipating the moment of an across-the-board price decline (or jump).

-Formula-based schemes either don't work or stop working after they become popular.
+Don’t follow formula-based schemes because they 1) don’t work or 2) if they worked in the past, they stop working after they become popular

 In addition to avoiding market-timing schemes, Graham states that investors should ignore trading strategies or theories based on historical market patterns.
 Demonstrating a subtle sense of humor, he says that such strategies show “excellent results when applied retrospectively to the stock market over many years in the past.”